Kuadrant/architecture/rfcs/0000-policy_target_scope.md

 of a
 [`HTTPRouteRule`](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1beta1.HTTPRouteRule)
 define on that `HTTPRoute`.
-All the traffic matched by _any_ `HTTPRouteRule` of a given `HTTPRoute` will be affected by which ever `RateLimitPolicy` or `AuthPolicy` you attach to it.
+All the traffic matched by _any_ `HTTPRouteRule` of a given `HTTPRoute` will be affected by which ever `RateLimitPolicy` or `AuthPolicy` you attach to it, unless the _Policy_ references a specific `HTTPRouteRule` by duplicating its `HTTPRouteMatch`es.

 Any Kuadrant `Policy` will apply to the entirety of the traffic that is routed through the `HTTPRoute` it is eventually attached to.
 A `Policy` can be attached directly to an `HTTPRoute`.
 It will apply its